 5. File for an extension on time to file

 You may be in a position where you know your W-2 is on the way, but you won’t receive it in time to file by the tax deadline.
-In this case, you can file Form 4868 for an extension on the tax filing deadline.
+In this case, you can file Form 4868 for an extension on or before the tax filing deadline.

 The most important thing to note about Form 4868 is that it is an extension on the time to file, not time to pay.
 If you file for an extension on the filing deadline, you should still estimate your taxes and pay your anticipated tax bill by the tax deadline.